-- The Occupational Outlook from the Bureau of Labor Statistics can provide additional insights into the job forecast and work environment of those in this field.
+- Occupational Outlook Handbook: Maintained by the U.S. Department of Labor, can provide additional insights into the job forecast and work environment of those in this field.

-- Finally, take a look at Buzzfile and Vault for in-depth career research into organizations hiring Environmental Studies majors.
+- Finally, Buzzfile and Vault Career Insider are useful tools available through the CDC for in-depth career research into organizations hiring Environmental Studies majors.

 Jobs and internships for ES majors